lighttroupe/luz/README.md

 Luz has run hundreds of live venue shows.

-## Shader Snippets

-Luz builds custom OpenGL shader programs on the fly.
+Luz is written in Ruby and built on the shoulders of SDL, OpenGL, ffmpeg.

 ## Video Tutorials